-Campaigns often get conduit (also know as earmarked) contributions that are passed through another political committee, such as ActBlue or WinRed.
+Campaigns often get conduit (also known as earmarked) contributions that are passed through another political committee, such as ActBlue or WinRed.
 In these situations, you may be required to report both the original donor and the political committee, also called the Conduit.
 Conduits only apply when the organization doing the processing is a political committee.
 For businesses such as eFundraising, you just directly enter the contributions.

 When it comes to the data entry of these transactions, it’s important to be sure you’re adding them correctly, as they can and will have an effect on Compliance reports